sg-dev/sg-website/content/publications/2011/garcia2011emotions-in-product/index.md

 authors:
 - David Garcia
 - Frank Schweitzer
-abstract: Online communities provide Internet users with means to overcome some information barriers and constraints, such as the difficulty to gather independent information about products and firms.
+abstract: "Online communities provide Internet users with means to overcome some information barriers and constraints, such as the difficulty to gather independent information about products and firms.
 Product review communities allow customers to share their opinions and emotions after the purchase of a product.
 We introduce a new dataset